 Interested in talking more?
-Schedule an initial consultation here and one of our team will be happy to support you in your next online endeavor – or you can schedule a brief get-together just to answer your questions.
+Schedule an initial consultation here and one of our team will be happy to support you in your next online endeavor – or you can schedule a brief get-together just to talk shop.

 Schedule a meeting or drop us a line at firstname.lastname@example.org.

-The discovery phase is an exploration of the online course development process, information gathering, basic training and finding out if your course is a good fit for online delivery.
+The discovery phase is an exploration of the distance education course development process; information gathering, learning about best practices, basic LMS training and finding out if your course is a good fit for distance education delivery.
 We hope you enjoy exploring the following information.
 It may help you in your decision surrounding online teaching and learning.

-If you are thinking about teaching online or redeveloping an online course come to one of our LaneOnline Course Development Orientations or make an appointment with an Instructional Designer for a one-on-one session.
-This one-hour orientation will review the course development process, design framework, how to apply for funding, and answer general questions.
-See the Workshop Schedule for upcoming sessions or contact email@example.com for more information.
+If you are thinking about teaching online, developing a distance education course or maybe you just want to brush up on certain skills, make an appointment with an Instructional Designer for a one-on-one session.
+We can help you chart a course.
+We can review the course development process, how to apply for funding, and answer general questions.
+Contact us at email@example.com for more information.

 Providing students with low- or no-cost digital materials can increase course completion and engagement.
 Whether you’re starting from scratch or already have materials in mind, check out our offerings and recommendations for building with Open Educational Resources.
 We can set you up with Lane Library's OER Librarian, Meggie Wright.
 She can help guide you through the OER process.

-Moodle is Lane's Learning Management Software (LMS) designed using sound pedagogical principles that helps educators create effective online learning communities.
+Moodle is Lane's Learning Management Software (LMS) designed using sound pedagogical principles that help educators create effective online learning communities.
 It is completely web-based.

 It is recommended you: